Stay COVID-safe while providing or receiving support

 - adults living with disability who have multiple medical conditions.

 By continuing to provide services on Mable, all independent support workers acknowledge that they have met and will continue to meet any vaccination requirements in their state and territory, and for the services they are offering.
 Mable and clients have the right to request evidence from support workers registered on Mable, supporting their COVID-19 vaccination status.
-To stay up to date with the latest information around vaccination, visit this page.
+Stay up to date with the latest information around COVID-19 vaccinations.

 Staying safe if you’re receiving or providing support